aletelecom/Aletelecom_LATAM_Challenge/docs/challenge.md

 I will use a trained model which I will save in a new folder named "ml_models".
 This model will be the one that will do the predictions when they are requested.
 This model was savedm and will be loeaded using two new methods I created in the __Delay_Model__ class.

 In the __api.py__ file, I modified the __post__ method to raise exceptions if no data is passed, or if an unknown column is passed to the model for predictions.

+### Make file changes

+I had to completely redo the "Makefile" to be able to work with Windows because my development enviroment is in Windows, and it did not work as originally created.